 Next time we will be looking at an idea I stumbled across that uses Perry Kaufman’s Efficiency Ratio to trigger trade entries.
 I have no idea if it is a good idea or not, but I like the Efficiency Ratio (it is part of the KAMA, after all) and want to explore this a little further as a system.

 Thank you so much for reading.
-If you have any comments, suggestions, or just want to say ‘hi!’, please leave a comment below or reach us through the Contact form.
+If you have any comments, suggestions, or just want to say ‘hi!’, please leave a comment below.
 You can follow me on LinkedIn or Twitter (top of the page) and if you have not subscribed to our semimonthly (no more, no less) newsletter, you can do so below (keep scrolling, it is down there somewhere).

 Trading System Result: SUCCESS

 Did you like what you read?
 Do you want to see more?
 Subscribe now and receive our email twice per month, with a new Trading System Idea and other fun stuff.

 Don’t worry, we will never, ever, ever sell, overuse, or donate your email address.
 Promise.